Kolahzary/duolingo-bot/README.md

 Consider this your path to freedom.
 Keep your streak, but reclaim your time.

+## TLDR; How can I automate my streak protection?

+1.  **Fork the repository** and clone your fork locally.
+2.  **Authenticate**: Follow the [Secure Authentication Setup](#secure-authentication-setup) guide below to generate your encrypted state.
+3.  **Configure Schedule**: Optionally, customize the cron schedule in `.github/workflows/streak-keeper.yml` to run whenever you like.

+### Secure Authentication Setup

+To run the bot in GitHub Actions, you need to securely provide your authentication state.

+1.  **Generate an ENCRYPTION_KEY secret**:
+    - Generate a strong password (at least 32 characters).
+    - Save it in your GitHub repository's **Settings > Secrets and variables > Actions** as `ENCRYPTION_KEY`.
+    - Also add it to your local `.env` file.

+2.  **Login locally**:
+    - Run `pnpm run login-manual` to log in to Duolingo.
+    - This will verify your credentials and save your session state locally.

+3.  **Encrypt your state**:
+    - Run `pnpm run encrypt-state` to generate an encrypted version of your session (`assets/state.bin`).
+    - This file is safe to commit because it can only be decrypted with your `ENCRYPTION_KEY`.

+4.  **Push your changes**:
+    - Commit and push the generated `assets/state.bin` to your repository.

 ## Features

 - **Auto Login**: Automatically logs in using credentials from `.env`.